 Breaking your mortgage contract for a lower interest rate makes sense especially if you can save money over the long period of time.
-However, you need to look at the numbers i.e. the penalty (if any) for breaking the contract and of course, the size of your remaining mortgage.
+However, you need to look at potential penalties for breaking the contract and the size of your remaining mortgage.

 Homeowners with a variable rate mortgage are expected to pay three months interest as a penalty.
-On the other hand, if you hold a fixed rate mortgage, you are required to pay a penalty of more than three months interest.
-In some cases, you might be required to pay IRD or interest rate differential penalty.
+If you hold a fixed rate mortgage, you are required to pay a penalty of more than three months interest.
+In some cases, you might be required to pay interest rate differential penalty (IRD).

-Another popular reason to refinance your mortgage is to gain access to equity in your home.
+Another reason to refinance your mortgage is to gain access to equity in your home.
 When you decide to refinance your home, you can gain access to up to 80% of the value of your home minus the outstanding mortgages.
-This chunk of money can be used for investment, home renovation or even to finance your child’s education.
+This chunk of money can be used for investments, home renovation or to finance your child’s education.

 The easiest way to access to access home equity is by breaking your mortgage.
-You can also think about taking an equity line of credit or blending/extending your mortgage with the current lender.
+Also consider taking an equity line of credit or blending/extending your mortgage with the current lender.

-Though mortgage rates these days are pretty attractive, many Canadians now are thinking about refinancing before the mortgage rates go higher.
-Yes, you do have the chance to do some refinancing and swap your high-interest rate existing mortgage with a lower rate plan.
-But this is just one way of getting things done.
+Though mortgage rates these days are pretty attractive, many Canadians are thinking about refinancing before the mortgage rates go higher.
+You have the chance to do some refinancing and swap your high interest rate mortgage with a lower rate plan.

-Here are some of the other options that can help you refinance your mortgage.
+Here are more ways you refinance your mortgage.

 You can think about breaking your existing mortgage contract early to make the most of lower interest rate and access home equity.
 In this case, you can take on a new mortgage contract with a lender of your choice for a lower interest rate.

-Adding a home equity line of credit can be your best bet if you want to access the equity in your property at your own terms.
+Adding a home equity line of credit is best if you want to access the equity in your property on your own terms.
 You will be responsible for making only one monthly payment to take care of the outstanding balance.
 Your existing lender can help you with getting a home equity line of credit.

-Your existing lender can offer you a better mortgage plan by blending your existing mortgage with the money you borrow at existing market rate.
-Blended interest rates, however, will be higher than most other competitive mortgage rates in the market.
+Your lender can offer you a better mortgage plan by blending your existing mortgage with the money you borrow at market rate.
+Blended interest rates will be higher than most other competitive mortgage rates in the market.
 Make sure you do your research and compare the new blended or extended mortgage rate with other offers before making a final decision.

-Well, the costs depend on the strategy you choose to access home equity or get your mortgage interest rate lowered.
-Regardless of the strategy you use, you are required to pay legal costs to the lawyer to change the type of financing on your mortgage title.
-If your mortgage balance is higher than $200,000, you won’t be required to pay the legal fee as it will be covered by the broker or lender.
+The costs depend on the strategy you choose to access home equity or get your mortgage interest rate lowered.
+You are required to pay legal costs to the lawyer to change the type of financing on your mortgage title.
+If your mortgage balance is higher than $200,000, you won’t be required to pay the legal fee.
+It will be covered by the broker or lender.

-You are most likely to be hit with a mortgage penalty if you decide to end your contract in the middle of the term.
+You are most likely to be hit with a mortgage penalty if you decide to end your contract early.
 Your lender might charge you with a prepayment penalty if you want to break the contract to take advantage of lower interest rates or you want to access home equity.
 In the case of fixed mortgage rates, this penalty usually is three months interest or IRD depending on which is higher.

-On the other hand, if you have variable mortgage rates, the penalty that you are required to pay is simply 3 months interest.
+If you have variable mortgage rates, the penalty you are required to pay is three months interest.

-Mortgage refinancing can be used for home renovations, blending first and second mortgage, as well as debt consolidation.
+Mortgage refinancing can be used for home renovations, blending a first and second mortgage, and debt consolidation.
 If you’re still not sure whether mortgage refinancing is the right option for you, ask yourself the following questions.

-If you answered yes, get in touch with your mortgage broker who could help you choose the best mortgage refinancing strategy.
-Remember, like any other financial decision, you need to do your research before selecting a new mortgage plan.
-When you are working with a mortgage broker, all your questions will be answered quickly.
+If you answered yes, get in touch with your mortgage broker to help you choose the best mortgage refinancing strategy.
+Like any other financial decision, you need to do your research before selecting a new mortgage plan.
+Your questions will be answered when you work with a mortgage broker.